slieberth/aioRunbook/docs/index.rst

 Concept of a YAML config
 ========================

-The aioRunbook configuration is defined in a YAML file, which is a human friedly way of documenting data-structures.
+The aioRunbook configuration is defined in a single YAML file.
+During the execution of the test/migration, the data structure is enriched with the output of the network interactions.
-For details on the YAML format, please refer to `YAML spec/1.21 <http://yaml.org/spec/1.2/spec.html>`_

-This concept allows that the data structure can be imported with the default YAML parser.

-Also it allows the flexibility that additional attributes of any kind can added on demand without changing any logic in the input file parsing.
-Consumers of the input configuration (adapters, analyzers, or rendering)  of attributes can access those attributes as those have access to the complete data structure.
+The concept allows the flexibility to add additional attributes on demand.
+Adapters, analyzers, or rendering (PDF/HTML) can access those attributes as those have access to the complete data structure.

 .. code-block:: yaml